Oaklight/ToolRegistry/docs/source/openapi.md

 ### Asynchronous Registration

-In an asynchronous environment, use the `register_openapi_tools_async` method to register tools:
+In an asynchronous environment, use the `register_from_openapi_async` method to register tools:

 ```python
 import asyncio